Notes on academic writing in mathematics and computer science

 The good example was published in 2011, the lemon was published in 2005.
 I’ve got better!
 I wouldn’t have written the text to the right, today, because I’d have applied the test above and seen that it fails.

-2. I’ve lost control of the shape of the maths.
-To solve an apparently small problem I ended up inventing a dozen other tools and now I don’t understand which bits are important, and which bits aren’t.
-It’s all just jumbled up.
+Buy this person a drink.
+First, because they’ve just done you a huge service; second because they’re likely to do it again.
+Treasure them. - I’ve lost control of the shape of the maths.
+To solve an apparently small problem I invented a dozen tools and now it’s all just jumbled up.

-Here’s a little trick I like to use.
-Work your text as much as you like.
-Make it so it’s really nice.
-Now read it through again, from start to finish.
-Read it sequentially.
+Here’s a little trick: make your text so it’s really nice.
+Leave it for a few days.
+Now read it through hurridly.
 Go on …

 Now … you see that paragraph that you skimmed over?
-You read the first sentence and then jumped to the end or to the start of the next paragraph?
-That paragraph is weak.
-Something’s wrong.
-The sentences are flabby; the ideas aren’t clear.
+The one where you read the first sentence and then jumped to the end or to the start of the next paragraph?
+That’s a weak paragraph and something’s wrong.
+The sentences are flabby and/or the ideas aren’t clear.

 After the first few vital paragraphs